Opposition to United States involvement in the Vietnam War: Fewer soldiers

-College campuses
+Campus unrest

 A further effect of the opposition was that many college campuses were completely shut down due to protests.
 These protests led to wear on the government who tried to mitigate the tumultuous behavior and return the colleges back to normal.
 The colleges involved in the anti-war movement included ones such as, Brown University, Kent State University, and the University of Massachusetts.
 Even at The College of William and Mary unrest occurred with protests by the students and even some faculty members that resulted in "multiple informants" hired to report to the CIA on the activities of students and faculty members.

 At the University of Massachusetts, "The 100th Commencement of the University of Massachusetts yesterday was a protest, a call for peace", "Red fists of protest, white peace symbols, and blue doves were stenciled on black academic gowns, and nearly every other senior wore an armband representing a plea for peace."
 Additionally, "At Boston College, a Catholic institution, six thousand people gathered that evening in the gymnasium to denounce the war."
 At Kent State University, "on May 4, when students gathered to demonstrate against the war, National Guardsmen fired into the crowd.
 Four students were killed."
+Four days later, on May 8, ten (some sources say eleven) people present at a demonstration that was a response to both the war in Vietnam and the Kent State massacre were bayoneted by National Guardsmen at the University of New Mexico.
+131 were arrested.
 Finally, "At the Brown University commencement in 1969, two-thirds of the graduating class turned their backs when Henry Kissinger stood up to address them."
 Basically, from all of the evidence here provided by the historians, Zinn and McCarthy, the second effect was very prevalent and it was the uproar at many colleges and universities as an effect of the opposition to the United States' involvement in Vietnam.